eMAGTechLabs/ckeditor5-classic-image-resize/README.md

 ### Downcasting
 The plugin "downcasts" (writes to the DOM) the *style* attribute for both the `<img>` tag and the `<figure>` tag.
 This happens because images in ckeditor5 are wrapped in `<figure>` tags.

+# Issues
+Feel free to submit issues and enhancement requests.